What Future for the Past?

 Perhaps the greatest threat to heritage is lack of awareness and lack of knowledge: if people are unaware of the historical importance and/or the vulnerability of sites, they are not likely to be concerned about protecting and preserving them.

-An obvious issue for the community to consider is Morison’s Bridge which has been on the Buildings At Risk Register since 1991.
-Its derelict state cannot be easily dealt with as it is protected by its A-listed status, recently changed to B-listed, but previous attempts at repair and or restoration have been thwarted or reversed by flood damage.
-The problems and cost involved in conserving it seem to render it an insoluble problem, but the CC is currently reviewing options.
+2. An obvious issue for the community to consider is Morison’s Bridge which has been on the Buildings At Risk Register since 1991.
+Its derelict state cannot be easily dealt with as it is protected by its B-listed status but previous attempts at repair and or restoration have been thwarted or reversed by flood damage.
+The problems and cost involved in conserving it seem to render it an insoluble problem and currently the CC has a project, in alliance with the Scottish Water Authority who own the land at the north end of the bridge, to clear the site at the north end, to install an information board, viewing area and bench.

-The CC has submitted an application to Scottish Heritage for the Cults Station to be listed and is also preparing a detailed case for the Cults Pumping Station (next to Cults Hotel) to also be listed.
-The CC has also recently organised a heritage walk as part of the MBC Festival and articles on heritage have been published in MBC News.
+3. The CC submitted an application to Scottish Heritage in 2017 for the Cults Station to be listed but after a site visit and report Scottish Heritage decided it did not fulfill their criteria for listing.
+The CC is considering the future of the Cults Pumping Station (next to Cults Hotel) which is likely to be sold by Scottish Water.
+The CC has also organised a heritage walk as part of the MBC Festival and articles on heritage have been published in MBC News.

 Community Council Objectives